U.N. chief urges immediate ceasefire by 'all parties' in Yemen war

 Benomar, a veteran Moroccan diplomat, had irked Saudi Arabia and other Gulf nations with his handling of so-far unsuccessful peace talks between the Houthis and the Western- and Gulf Arab-backed Yemeni government, Western U.N. diplomats said on condition of anonymity.

-In recent weeks, the diplomatic sources said, the Saudis and other Gulf governments have snubbed Benomar because they felt he had been too accommodating toward the Houthis.
+In recent weeks, the diplomatic sources said, the Saudis and other Gulf governments have snubbed Benomar because they felt he had been too accommodating towards the Houthis.

 Saudi Arabia launched air attacks in Yemen last month as Houthi rebels, who had taken control of the capital Sanaa in September, closed in on the port city of Aden and forced Yemeni President Abd-Rabbu Mansour Hadi to flee to Riyadh.